-Sugar snap peas, alongside with snow peas, are a different species of peas wherein the whole pods are eaten.
+Sugar snap peas, alongside snow peas, are a different species of peas wherein the whole pods are eaten.
 Binomially, they belong to the Fabaceae family of legumes; grown as both garden vegetables as well as field crops.
 As in green or shelling green-peas, sugar peas also are one of the ancient cultivated plants growing all over the temperate and colder climates.

 Scientific name: Pisum sativum var. macrocarpon.
 Both sugar snap and snow pea pods are famous as mange tout (which mean, "eat all" in French) in many regions of Europe.

 |Sugar snap pea in a pea plant.
 Note for the bright green pod.

 Photo courtesy: lizard10979

-Unlike shelling peas which are Asian by origin, sugar snap peas thought to have originated in the Europe.
-The plant is a rapidly growing, bushy annual vine, which may require support, especially in some climbing varieties.
-Small white/cream color flowers appear after a few weeks of the seedling.
-The pods are full, cylindrical with thick edible skin and round, green seeds inside, as in shelling peas (in shelling peas, however, the skin is inedible).
+The pea pods are full, cylindrical with thick edible skin and round, green seeds inside, as in shelling peas (in shelling peas, however, the skin is inedible).
 This feature is in contrast with snow peas, where the pods are flat and inside seeds are actually tiny ovules.

-Since sugar peas consumed as a whole, they provide relatively higher dietary fiber.
+Since sugar peas are consumed as a whole, hence, they provide relatively higher dietary fiber.
 Fiber diet helps reduce blood cholesterol levels, obesity, and constipation.

 Fresh pods carry 150% more amounts of vitamin-C than in garden peas.
 60 mg, or 100% of daily required levels of vitamin-C. It is a powerful natural water-soluble antioxidant.
 Vegetables rich in this vitamin help the body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals from the body.